haiwen/seafile-admin-docs/manual/setup_binary/installation.md

 ### Setup Memory Cache

 Memory cache is mandatory for pro edition.
-You may use Memcached or Reids as cache server.
+You may use Memcached or Redis as cache server.

 === "Memcached"